Second presidency of Alan García: Background

-After the National Office of Electoral Processes counted the 100.00% of the votes, confirming that Alan García Pérez was the new President of Peru.
+After the National Office of Electoral Processes counted 100.00% of the votes, confirming that Alan García Pérez was the new President of Peru.
 On 21 June 2006, the National Elections Jury credited him as President Elect, succeeding Alejandro Toledo, who was his rival in 2001.

 Announcements

 During the transition period, García made numerous announcements that would take his future administration.
 Among the major announcements made, include the creation of the Ministry of Fishing and future Ministry of Culture and Sports.
 He also announced that his Cabinet would peer, receiving praise from Lourdes Flores, leader of the opposition, who focused his campaign on the issue of women's equality.

 Garcia Perez met on 11 July with Lourdes Flores, President of the Christian People's Party and Leader of National Unity (Peru).
 The event that took place at the home of Flores, lasted an hour and covered the country's reality topics.
 García denied that he had offered a Flores ministerial post.
 However, a few weeks later, he explained that he had offered her the office of Prime Minister of Peru and a government coalition.

 On 20 July, he announced two members of his cabinet: José Antonio García Belaúnde as Foreign Affairs Minister and Luis Carranza as Economy and Finance Minister.
 García Belaúnde's appointment was welcomed by all public and private sectors while Carranza was only received positively by the business community and experts on economic issues.
 The General Confederation of Workers of Peru and the representatives of the Union for Peru described Carranza's appointment as a continuation of the neoliberal model of Alejandro Toledo and Alberto Fujimori, and as an approach to the right of Lourdes Flores, who described the appointment of Carranza in the Ministry as "extraordinary".

 As part of his private life, and after the publication of an article by journalist César Hildebrandt, on 23 October, it was confirmed that García had a sixth child out of wedlock with his wife, Pilar Nores.
 Federico Dantón García Cheesman was recognized by the President as his son, product of a relationship that remained when he was separated from his wife in 2005.
-Immediately, received some praise from MPs for having publicly admitted his son, but others like Lourdes Flores (leader of opposition) or Congressman Daniel Abugattás, criticized him for being "unfaithful" and Pilar Nores for "accepting any grievance of her husband".
+Immediately, received some praise from MPs for having publicly admitted his son, but others like Lourdes Flores (leader of the opposition) or Congressman Daniel Abugattás, criticized him for being "unfaithful" and Pilar Nores for "accepting any grievance of her husband".

 In October 2007, he also announced the creation of the National Anti-Corruption Bureau and appointing Carolina Lizarraga as head of the agency.
 The announcement was criticized by the Comptroller's Office, the Attorney General and the Chief Justice and that could be a "duplication of functions".